For some time now Google has taken website (or, rather, page) load-times into account when ranking pages in their search results.

 - Keep your database optimised – the WP-DBManager plugin can be set up to optimise your database automatically on a schedule.

 - Clean revisions and old versions of your posts and pages from your database.
-The Better Delete Revision plugin does a superb job on that – it reduced the number of articles in my database from more than 2,300 to 356 the first time I ran it
+The WP Sweep plugin does a superb job on that

 I deliberately listed the installation of a caching plugin last and the reason is simple: